How To | Stop Losing Good Candidates

-Bosses and managers all have a vision of what the perfect candidate looks like; maybe they have endless years of experience or have a skillset that not many people have.
-However, nothing is more frustrating than getting your dream candidate started on the hiring process, only for them to drop out at the last minute.
+Managers often have a vision of what the perfect candidate looks like, but nothing is more frustrating than starting the hiring process, only for them to drop out last minute.

 1. Be transparent